What are the pros and cons of equity release?

 The money can be used how you wish

-The cash can be used however you choose.
-Perhaps to pay off an existing mortgage or debt, make home or garden improvements, help family financially, pay for a trip of a lifetime or increase your retirement income.
+The cash you release can be used however you want.
+To pay off an existing mortgage or debt, make home or garden improvements, help family financially, pay for a trip of a lifetime or increase your retirement income – it’s entirely up to you.

 The only stipulation is that if you have an existing mortgage, it must be repaid with the money you release.